-In September 2022, our board of directors approved a stock option repricing whereby the exercise prices of previously granted and unexercised options held by certain employees, directors and key advisers with exercise prices between \$9.00 and \$10.50 per share, will be adjusted to equal the initial offering price, contingent and effective upon the completion of this offering (the "Stock Option Repricing").
+In September 2022, our board of directors approved a stock option repricing whereby the exercise prices of previously granted and unexercised options held by certain employees, directors and key advisers with exercise prices between \$9.00 and \$10.50 per share, were adjusted to equal the initial offering price, contingent and effective upon the completion of this offering (the "Stock Option Repricing").
 Options to purchase a total of 4,037,386 shares of our common stock are subject to the repricing.
 No other modifications were made to these options.
-The Company is currently analyzing the accounting effects of the modifications, but expects to recognize incremental compensation expense related to the Stock Option Repricing once it is completed.
+The Company is currently analyzing the accounting effects of the modifications.